-26.2.1 Shard Storage Types
+29.2.1 Shard Storage Types

-The shardstorage column in pg_dist_shard indicates the type of storage used for the shard.
+The shardstorage column in pg\dist\shard indicates the type of storage used for the shard.
 A brief overview of different shard storage types and their representation is below.

 Storage Type Shardstorage value Description TABLE 't' Indicates that shard stores data belonging to a regular distributed table.
 COLUMNAR 'c' Indicates that shard stores columnar data.
-(Used by distributed cstore_fdw tables) FOREIGN ·f' Indicates that shard stores foreign data.
+(Used by distributed cstore_fdw tables) FOREIGN 'f' Indicates that shard stores foreign data.
 (Used by distributed file_fdw tables)

-26.3 Shard placement table
+29.3 Shard placement table

-The pg_dist_shard_placement table tracks the location of shard replicas on worker nodes.
+The pg\dist\shard\placement table tracks the location of shard replicas on worker nodes.
 Each replica of a shard assigned to a specific node is called a shard placement.
 This table stores information about the health and location of each shard placement.

-Name Туре Description shardid bigint Shard identifier associated with this placement.
+Name Type Description shardid bigint Shard identifier associated with this placement.
 This values references the shardid column in the pg_dist_shard catalog table. shardstate int Describes the state of this placement.
 Different shard states are discussed in the section below. shardlength bigint For append distributed tables, the size of the shard placement on the worker node in bytes.
-For hash distributed tables, zero. nodename text DNS host name of the worker node PostgreSQL server hosting this shard placement. nodeport int Port number on which the worker node PostgreSQL server hosting this shard placement is listening.
+For hash distributed tables, zero. nodename text Host name or IP address of the worker node PostgreSQL server hosting this shard placement. nodeport int Port number on which the worker node PostgreSQL server hosting this shard placement is listening. placementid bigint Unique auto-generated identifier for each individual placement.